 On March 1, 2011, the Company placed in-service approximately 13% of the office component of its 2200 Pennsylvania Avenue development project located in Washington, DC.
-The office component is comprised of approximately 460,000 net rentable square feet.
+The office component is comprised of approximately 457,000 net rentable square feet.
+On August 17, 2011, the Company completed and fully placed in-service the office component of the development project.